 Physical disabilities can range from challenges with large motor skills such as walking and crawling to difficulties with small motor skills such as holding objects or using a pencil.
 Some kids may have a medical disability that limits their ability to be physically active, such as a congenital heart problem or cystic fibrosis.
 Other disabilities include deafness or blindness.

-Finding the Best Daycare Center for Your Child
+Finding the Best Daycare Center for Your Child with Disabilities

 When seeking the best daycare option for your child with a physical disability, you should consider the following when you tour the center: